samhornett/PlusOneTelegramBot/readme.md

 Currently counts the numbers of +1 given by each user in a reply to any spotify link posted in the channel.

+# TODO

+Add tracking of who left links
+Add playlists
+Make the different sort of links more robust

 ## Troubleshooting